A House of Many Doors

 - 8 % negative mentions

 The music in the game receives mixed reviews, with some praising its atmospheric and immersive qualities, particularly its dark and gothic themes that enhance the overall experience.
-However, others find it repetitive and less impressive compared to other titles like "Sunless Sea."
-Overall, while the soundtrack is generally well-received for its ability to evoke emotion and complement the narrative, it may not satisfy those seeking a more varied or standout musical experience.
+However, others find it repetitive and less impressive compared to other titles like "Sunless Sea," noting that certain tracks can be intrusive in specific areas.
+Overall, while the soundtrack is appreciated for its ambiance and emotional depth, it may not satisfy all players, especially those seeking a more varied or standout musical experience.

 “The atmosphere and music are wonderful to fall into and just flirt with insanity as you explore.”